SalesConnection/Caction-Support/docs/How_To_Use_Customer_Template.md

    ### Version history:

-   - View past versions of the template
+   - Access to previous versions of the template

    ### Save to all categories:

-   - Apply changes across all customer categories
+   - Implementation of changes across all customer categories

    ### Copy from:

-   - Import settings from another template
+   - Importation of settings from alternative templates

    ### Save

-   - Always remember to save your work after making changes to the template settings - it's the only way to ensure your configurations are preserved.
+   - It is essential to save all work after implementing changes to template settings to ensure configuration preservation.

----